ZER0/ui-html-addon/README.md

   - There is nothing like "button image" - in this proof of concept I used `background-image`, I could use `list-style-image` like XUL, but it's less used for buttons in regular web development
-  - Neither `element.addEventListener` / `element.removeEventListener` or
-    `element.onclick =` fire any mutation event, therefore we need to override the default method with custom one.
   - We use the web standards, but we limit the changes can be done to an element: for instance, devs could be expected to be able to set all events or styling they can set in HTML and they could be surprised that it doesn't work